On weight and variance uncertainty in neural networks for regression tasks: Experimental Results

-{Riboflavin is a dataset with a small number of samples but many features.
-This makes it a suitable dataset for Bayesian models.} { Dataset of riboflavin production by Bacillus subtilis \cite{ribo} contains n = 71 observations of p = 4088 predictors (gene expressions) and a one-dimensional response (riboflavin production).
-From 71 samples, 56 randomly drawn samples are considered as the train set, and the remaining 25 samples are considered as the test set.
+Riboflavin is a dataset with a small number of samples but many features.
+This makes it a suitable dataset for Bayesian models.
+Dataset of riboflavin production by Bacillus subtilis \cite{ribo} contains n = 71 observations of p = 4088 predictors (gene expressions) and a one-dimensional response (riboflavin production).
+From 71 samples, 56 randomly drawn samples are considered as the train set, and the remaining 15 samples are considered as the test set.
 We have repeated this sampling 10 times to evaluate the performance of the competitor models on this data set.
-All network was constructed using two hidden layers with 128 and 64 neurons, respectively.

-Two scenarios are examined for fitting the NN on the train set.
-In the first scenario (PCA-BNN), the first 25 principal components of the 4088 genes are considered as the input of the neural network and all other competitive models.
-The second scenario (dropout-BNN) utilizes the feature selection using the dropout mechanism, imposed on the BNNs by the spike-and-slab prior}.
-For the second scenario, the GAM model is replaced by the sparse-GAM model (GAMSEL) \cite{gamsel}.

-{ Figures \ref{fig4} and \ref{fig6} shows the predicted values for all competitive models, for the PCA-BNN and dropout-BNN scenarios, respectively, including 95\% prediction intervals for the BNNs.
-Figures \ref{fig5} and \ref{fig7} presents box plots for the values of the MSPE for each model,for the PCA-BNN and dropout-BNN scenarios, respectively.
-From Figures \ref{fig5} and \ref{fig7}, one can observe that the VBNET-SVAR model outperforms the other competitive models for out-of-sample prediction.}
+In this section, we examine the {PCA-BNN} scenario.
+To address the curse of dimensionality, we applied Principal Component Analysis (PCA) and selected the first 10 principal components as the input features for all models.
+The neural network architecture consisted of two hidden layers with 10 and 15 neurons, respectively, employing sigmoid activation functions.
+For the Bayesian models, we assigned independent Gaussian priors over the weights and the variance parameter as $p(\mathbf{W}, S) = \mathcal{N}(\mathbf{W}; \mathbf{0}, 100\mathbf{I})\mathcal{N}(S; 0, 100)$.
+We compared our proposed method ({VBNET-SVAR}) against the fixed-variance BNN ({VBNET-FIXED}), a Standard Neural Network (NNET), and a Generalized Additive Model (GAM).

+\textbf{Results and Discussion:} Table \ref{tab:ribo_pca_results} summarizes the quantitative results averaged over 10 independent runs.
+We report the Mean Squared Prediction Error (MSPE), Average Prediction Interval Width (PI Width), and Coverage Probability (CP), along with their Standard Errors (SE).

+As shown in Table \ref{tab:ribo_pca_results}, {VBNET-SVAR} achieves the lowest prediction error (MSPE = 0.7891), significantly outperforming VBNET-FIXED (MSPE = 1.4006) and the frequentist baselines.
+Figure \ref{fig:ribo_pca_pred} illustrates the predicted values and 95\% prediction intervals for four random test samples.
+The results highlight a key advantage of the proposed method:

+\begin{itemize} \item \textbf{Uncertainty Quantification:} VBNET-FIXED produces overly narrow prediction intervals (Avg Width $\approx$ 2.82), leading to a low coverage probability of 0.80.
+This suggests the model is overconfident and underestimates the noise introduced by dimensionality reduction. \item \textbf{Robustness:} In contrast, VBNET-SVAR learns the posterior distribution of the variance, adapting the intervals (Avg Width $\approx$ 4.50) to fully encompass the epistemic uncertainty.
+This results in a coverage probability of 0.98, demonstrating that the model provides safer and more reliable predictions in this high-uncertainty regime.